giojacuzzi/ableton-template/README.md

 - [git lfs](https://git-lfs.com/) for storing audio files

 ## Instructions
-- Run `git-setup.command` before using this repository for an Ableton Live project
+- Run `git-ableton/git-setup.command` before using this repository for an Ableton Live project

 ---